 - 2013 – 14,300 resolutions.

-Clearly these numbers are rising.
+Clearly, these numbers are rising.
 Furthermore, it’s just the beginning: Law360 reported on June 12, 2014, that a senior attorney with the HHS promised “aggressive punishment” for any violations.
-Jerome B. Meites, who is a top regional civil rights attorney for the agency, told attendees of an American Bar Association meeting held in Chicago that the HHS was planning to increase its efforts to police the healthcare industry and uphold consumer rights.
+Jerome B. Meites, a top regional civil rights attorney for the agency, told attendees of an American Bar Association meeting held in Chicago that the HHS was planning to increase its efforts to police the healthcare industry and uphold consumer rights.

-Real world scenario – HIPAA for healthcare lab
+Real-world scenario – HIPAA for healthcare lab

 I am the COO of a small laboratory.
 We currently have two Windows servers.
 One is running IIS and hosts around a dozen websites that use a maximum of 1-2 MB of throughput per day.
 We also have 3 SQL Server Express databases that will NEVER go beyond the 10GB limit.
 What would be our total monthly cost using the HIPAA Starter Package?
 Thanks.